Concurrent Session 3A: Supporting people out of custody

 Australia

-Claire is a qualified social worker and dedicated 12 years working within CRC’s Specialist Homelessness Service (SHS), supporting women leaving prison and experiencing homelessness in Sydney’s inner city.
+Claire is a qualified social worker and has dedicated 12 years to working within CRC’s Specialist Homelessness Service (SHS), supporting women leaving prison and experiencing homelessness in Sydney’s inner city.
 Claire’s extensive frontline experience informs her current role as Training Coordinator – developing and delivering training for frontline workers across sectors who are wanting to increase their confidence and capability in supporting criminalised people.

 thumbnail_Marisa-Moliterno-photo-1